kkulber/bfcompiler/README.md

 Custom names for both bf memory and compiler memory.
 Can be any string of lowercase and uppercase letters, as well as `_` e.g `x  path  sum`.
 They cannot contain any of the datatypes.
 More on variables in the section for functionality

 ### Comments ###
-*Any* text between hashtags will be ignores by the compiler as a comment. e.g `# This is a comment #  # I can write comments! #  ## ` (Btw, all space-like character e.g Space, Tab, Newline are ignores as well)
+*Any* text between hashtags will be ignores by the compiler as a comment. e.g `# This is a comment #  # I can write comments! #  ## ` (Btw, all space-like character e.g Space, Tab, Newline are ignored as well)

 ### Expression Control ###
 There are four kinds of operators in bfcl.